Johnnycon/netlify-cms/src/pages/products/index.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
+    - description: This is the Free-ist plan ever.  do you like it?
+      items:
+        - MIX
+      plan: Free
+      price: '23.03'
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items:
         - 3 lbs of coffee per month